Regional Municipal Court

 Not guilty plea

-If you plead not guilty to the offence, you must send your plea to the court with the reply form attached to the statement of offence.
+If you plead not guilty to the offence, you must send your plea to the court with the reply form attached to the statement of offence or click on the button below.
 Your plea must be forwarded to the court within a maximum of 30 days after receiving the notice of infraction.

 It should be noted that despite the preference (day or night) that you request for your hearing, the Court is not bound to honour your choice.
 However, if you are convicted, additional fees will be charged.